-The One Mary Tyler Moore Quote That Every Grown Ass Woman Needs To Know
+The One Mary Tyler Moore Quote You Need To Know

 Sadly, it looks like 2017 may be picking up right where 2016 left off in terms of tragic losses in Hollywood.
 On Wednesday, news broke that legendary actor and cultural icon Mary Tyler Moore has died at age 80, as her rep confirmed to Bustle.
 Much more than an actor, Moore spent a considerable amount of time as an activist, dedicating her time to many charitable foundations for diabetes and animal rights.
 To celebrate her life, I've found the one Moore quote every woman needs to know.